UMainedynamics/SeidarT_Legacy/README.md

 [comment]: ======================================================================
 ### Manual Installation Instructions <a name="manual-install"></a>

-The dynamical programming language of **Python3** is used as a front end to run the more computationally extensive modeling schemes in **Fortran**.
+This is the more involved and less sure-fire installation method, probably best left for intermediate level Unix users and up.
 The following system dependencies are required:

 **Python3, Fortran95, GCC, pip, git, ghostscript, imageMagick**